C4E5G3/pages_bazClearances/content/en/_index.md

 - Environmentally Friendly
 - Friendly well-mannered workers

-Our logo is a gavel, and our strapline is:
+Our strapline is:
-**“..... and it's gone!!“**
+**“One less thing to worry about“**
-Because that is what we deliver.
-Everything gone and out of your way.
+We'd like to think that we de-clutter, de-stress and de-liver.

 Our house clearing service is inclusive of all labour and waste handling costs.
 Our quotations are obviously free and entirely without commitment